 Choose Fiber-Rich, Low Glycemic Foods When Possible

-Aside from the ham, that sugary piece of pie may look divine, but might not serve your blood sugar well.
-Remember that though sugary desserts may technically be plant-based, that doesn’t necessarily make them glycemic-friendly.
-One of the benefits of a whole foods, plant-based diet is that it improves blood sugar, so base your diet off simple, whole foods.
-To satisfy your sweet tooth, aim to eat more healthier sweet foods like carrots, sweet potatoes, squash, cranberries, apples, and other seasonal delights are much more blood-sugar friendly that also keep you full due to higher amounts of fiber.
+Aside from the ham, that sugary piece of pie may look divine but might not serve your blood sugar well.
+Remember that though sugary desserts may technically be plant-based that doesn’t necessarily make them glycemic-friendly.
+One of the benefits of a whole foods, plant-based diet is that it improves blood sugar, so base your diet on simple, whole foods.
+To satisfy your sweet tooth, aim to eat healthier sweet foods like carrots, sweet potatoes, squash, cranberries, apples, and other seasonal delights that are much more blood-sugar friendly and also keep you full due to higher amounts of fiber.
 They also bring nutrients to your body, which it’s ultimately hungry for.
-If you crave sugary foods, it could be a sign you’re not be eating enough high quality carbohydrates or your diet doesn’t include enough nutrients to fuel your body.
-Turn to whole foods, which always have more fiber and beneficial carbs that more processed options (i.e. white sugar, flour, chips, cookies).
+If you crave sugary foods, it could be a sign you’re not eating enough high-quality carbohydrates or your diet doesn’t include enough nutrients to fuel your body.
+Turn to whole foods, which always have more fiber and beneficial carbs than more processed options (i.e. white sugar, flour, chips, cookies).
 Looking to still enjoy some pie?
 Try this indulgent no-bake pumpkin pie that’s actually both vegan and sugar-free, and even made from 100 percent whole foods.

 Watch Out for Sugary Syrups and Sauces

-Remember that many healthy plant-based foods can easily be transformed into tasty and satisfying holiday meals, sans the sugar, butter, and eggs.
-Some to include are: sweet potatoes, green beans, roasted Brussels sprouts, squash, chestnuts, wild rice, mushroom stuffing, whole corn (not creamed), or roasted veggies.
-You can also try any of our Christmas recipes (or even Thanksgiving options) that have a little piece of healthy for a variety of dietary needs and wishes.
+Remember that many healthy plant-based foods can easily be transformed into tasty and satisfying holiday meals, sans sugar, butter, and eggs.
+Some to include are sweet potatoes, green beans, roasted Brussels sprouts, squash, chestnuts, wild rice, mushroom stuffing, whole corn (not creamed), or roasted veggies.
+You can also try any of our Christmas recipes or Thanksgiving options that have a little piece of healthy for a variety of dietary needs and wishes.